 - Internet sites - Local Scholarships available to Edgar High School seniors mid February online (see below). - The Financial Aid Office at the post-secondary school you plan to attend is probably your best source of aid. - Parents' and students' places of employment. - Investigate all organizations that the student or parents belong to.
 Look at churches, lodges, mutual insurance companies, civic organizations, etc. - Consider funding available through the military services.
 Obviously, military commitment is involved. - The major or school you plan to pursue may have some of their own awards.
-For instance, a music school, business school or psychology department within a post-secondary school may sponsor scholarships. - To access Local Scholarships available to Edgar High School seniors click HERE or go to: School District of Edgar Webpage > Hover over Students > Click on Scholarships and Student Aid.
-Scholarships will appear as they are available.
+For instance, a music school, business school or psychology department within a post-secondary school may sponsor scholarships. - To access Local Scholarships available to Edgar High School seniors click HERE or go to: School District of Edgar Webpage > hover over Students > Pupil Services/Counseling then find the high school counselor's page.